 As solar power is used to heat the water in the shower, the hot water is a little slower than other hotels so you do need to hang around for a while until it comes warm.
 There are no samples of shampoo and toothpaste supplied in the bathroom to avoid unnecessary plastic.

 Yoga is just one of the perks!

 There is free yoga at 8am each morning in the gardens at Kantipur Temple House.
-Unfortunately I was getting picked up to head off for my 2 day trek to from Changu Narayan to Dulikhel so I missed it!
+Unfortunately, I was getting picked up to head off for my 2 day trek from Changu Narayan to Dulikhel so I missed it!

 The front desk is manned 24 hours a day, thew staff were really hospitable but not the quickest on checkout.
 The hotel has a currency exchange service which is helpful.
 Transportation to and from the airport is available at a $10 extra cost.

 There’s a lovely restaurant decorated in Nepali-style décor at Kantipur Temple House with a view of the gardens.
 One section is traditional floor seating with cushions and low tables, the other is standard Western seating.
 The buffet breakfast was tasty, I ordered poached eggs from the kitchen, they were done to perfection!

 The food is all organic from selected farms around Nepal, you can even take a tour to their own farm in Gundu village, near Bhaktapur.